The ultimate objective of any driven pile is to carry some kind of load. These loads come from a variety of sources, as seen on the right.

-Note: a helper for this program is available at this site.
+Note: a helper for this program is available here.

 A program for the analysis of the deflection and capacity of piles under lateral loads.
 It was developed by Lymon C. Reese and his colleagues at the University of Texas at Austin, and is based on the p-y curve method.
 The program solves the equations giving pile deflection, rotation, bending moment, and shear by using an iterative process due to the non-linear response of the soil.
-COM624P is a DOS program which is installed from a self extracting file.
+COM624P is a DOS program which is installed as described above.
 Complete instructions and documentation is also available here as well.

 (COM624G was a predecessor to COM624P.
 This report provides additional information on the program above.)